Swarm Removal Service

 by Anita Deeley at BeverlyBees.com

 Have a honey bee swarm?
-We offer a free honey bee swarm removal service for honey bee swarms in Essex County, Middlesex County and Boston, MA.
+We offer a free honey bee swarm removal service for honey bee swarms in Essex County, Middlesex County and Boston, MA in May and June only.
 Please call us at 978-778-8276.
+The free honey bee swarm removal service only applies to honey bee swarms.
+Once the bees have moved into your building or structure, there is a charge to remove them.
+Please see our Bee Removal page to learn more.

 Have a bee swarm?
 First, Don’t Panic!
 Honey Bees in a swarm are not likely to sting you, if you just leave them alone.
 Second, you’ve done the right thing by calling a beekeeper to help you.
 Honey bee colonies are dying in record numbers from pesticides, diseases and pests.
 Only 1 in 10 swarms will survive if left to fend on their own.
 By calling a beekeeper these honeybees will be safely removed and given a new home where they will have a better chance for survival.
 We offer a free honey bee removal service for honey bee swarms in Beverly and Essex County, Middlesex County, Boston and the Greater Boston Area.
 We will capture and relocate honey bees to locations where they will be well cared for by a beekeeper.
+The free honey bee swarm removal service only applies to honey bee swarms in May and June.
+Once the bees have moved into your building or structure a fee applies.
 If you have honeybees in your house or a building, please call Beverly Bees 978-778-8276 to discuss your options.

 WE SAVE BEES!
 We offer live bee removal services for both honey bees and wasps.
 We do live removals without pesticides or chemicals for bees, wasps and hornets.
 Call us for more information.
 We remove bees and wasps from trees, structures and yards.